artisansdk/cqrs/readme.md

 Occasionally you will want to perform some logical work that is more expensive when an option is not set and the default value needs to be resolved.
 For example you may want to default to the authenticated user when no user is passed to a command or query as an option.
-In Laravel this incurs a hit agains the database which is considered expensive and unnecessary if the default option is not actually used.
+In Laravel this incurs a hit against the database which is considered expensive and unnecessary if the default option is not actually used.
 Therefore it's preferred to defer this expensive work.
 This package supports a resolver callable for the default option which ensures that